Herbal remedies to stop vomiting and nausea

 Phytotherapy.
-Herbal remedies to prevent vomiting and nausea)
+Medicinal plants preparations to prevent vomiting and nausea)

 The phytotherapy against vomiting and nausea implies using some plant preparations that can accomplish the following purposes: